Hire in Malaysia

 Directors or Officers (registered)

-There are no special tax rules for directors or officers.
-There are resident versus non-resident rates.
-The rate is 30% of taxable income (for 2020) for non-resident rates.
-The tax calculations will be considered as resident if the individual stays more than 182 days in Malaysia
+- 30% of taxable income for non-resident rates.
+The tax calculations will be considered as resident if stay more than 182 days in Malaysia

 Other Standard Items